-Action indicators - are icons that appear in the left margin of the text editor.
-These icons identify actions available in the corresponding line and cursor position.
+Action indicators are icons that appear in the left margin of the text editor.
+These icons identify actions available in the corresponding line and caret position.
 If there are several actions available in the same place, the icon corresponding to the action of the highest priority is shown.

 There are two types of action indicators: fixed indicators and context-sensitive indicators.

 Fixed indicators are always shown and notify about the following:

 The method is a unit test and you can run and debug it.